Nasi Lemak 1.0: Release

 The film is written and directed by Namewee.
 It is the sequel to the 2011 Malaysian film Nasi Lemak 2.0 after 11 years.
 Filming is completed in 2019.
 Almost all the multiethnic cast of Nasi Lemak 2.0 return and reprise their roles, and there are several new additions to the cast.

 Reception

 Box-office

-The film emerged as the top non-Hollywood film in Malaysia over the Chinese New Year period, taking an estimated RM 2.4 million at the local box office since its opening on January 27.
+The film emerged as the top non-Hollywood film in Malaysia over the Chinese New Year period, taking an estimated RM 2.4 million at the local box office during two weeks of release.

 Critical response

 The film receives mixed to negative reviews.